AppleBoiy/prerequisite-tree-dagreD3/README.md

 the course dependencies.

 ## Update
-For more details, please see the [pull request](https://github.com/AppleBoiy/prerequisite-tree/wiki/Update#latest-update) that implements these improvements.
+For more details, please see the [update announce](https://github.com/AppleBoiy/prerequisite-tree/wiki/Update#latest-update) that implements these improvements.

 ## Wiki